Chin-Sun/hvac-agent/README.md

 ```

 ## 2. Initial Prompt and Design Strategy
-Based on prompt engineering best practices, I decided to **break down the complex task into smaller, manageable steps**.
-The system follows a **prompt chaining** approach with three core layers:
+I broke down this complex task into three simple steps:

 **Extraction → Validation → Follow-up**

-Here's how it works: first, extract information from user input, then compare it against the required fields in `schema.py` to identify what's missing, and finally ask users for any critical information they haven't provided yet.
-This process repeats until we have everything we need.
+Here's how it works:
+1. **Extract** - Pull out information from what the user says
+2. **Validate** - Check what's missing by comparing with required fields in `agent/schema.py`
+3. **Follow-up** - Ask for any important information they didn't give us yet

+This cycle repeats until we have all the information we need.

-To keep things **clear and structured**, I included specific examples in each function so the LLM knows exactly what output format to produce.
-Each function has explicit "extract" instructions and uses concise, **descriptive** text for required fields.
-The goal is to guide the LLM through a natural conversation flow while systematically collecting all necessary booking information.
+To keep things organized, I added clear examples in each function so the AI knows exactly what format to use.
+Each function has simple "extract" instructions and short descriptions for each required field.
+The goal is to make the AI have a natural conversation while collecting all the booking information step by step.

 ```python